dalong0514/readnotes/20200201读书笔记/2020097Secrets-of-the-JavaScript-NinjaR02.md

 Because the prototype of a function is an object, there are multiple ways of copying functionality (such as properties or methods) to effect inheritance.
 In this code, we define a Person and then a Ninja.
 And because a Ninja is clearly a person, we want Ninja to inherit the attributes of Person.
 We attempt to do so by copying the dance property of the Person prototype’s method to a similarly named property in the Ninja prototype.

 Running our test reveals that although we may have taught the ninja to dance, we failed to make the Ninja a Person, as shown in figure 7.12.
 We taught the Ninja to mimic the dance of a person, but that hasn’t made the Ninja a Person.
-That’s not inheritance—it’s just copying.
+That’s not inheritance — it’s just copying.

 Apart from the fact that this approach isn’t exactly working, we’d also need to copy each property of Person to the Ninja prototype individually.
 That’s no way to do inheritance.
 Let’s keep exploring.